btczo/insight-api/README.md

     }
 ]
 ```
-Please note that in case confirmations are cached (which happens by default when the number of confirmations is bigger that DIGIEXPLORER_SAFE_CONFIRMATIONS) the response will include the pair confirmationsFromCache:true, and confirmations will equal DIGIEXPLORER_SAFE_CONFIRMATIONS.
-See noCache and DIGIEXPLORER_IGNORE_CACHE options for details.
+Please note that in case confirmations are cached (which happens by default when the number of confirmations is bigger that BUTEXPLORER_SAFE_CONFIRMATIONS) the response will include the pair confirmationsFromCache:true, and confirmations will equal BUTEXPLORER_SAFE_CONFIRMATIONS.
+See noCache and BUTEXPLORER_IGNORE_CACHE options for details.